run2bizdocs/documentation/en-us/docs/faq.md

     5. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the e-mail entry server (eg orion.egrupo.com.br);
     6. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;
     7. Perform the search for the parameter "24 - SMTP READY - Service Desk mail inbox" and select the same;
-    8. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the e-mail or login of the e-mail account (eg support.citsmart);
+    8. The parameter registration screen with the contents of the selected record will be displayed in the value field, inform the e-mail or login of the e-mail account (eg support.4biz);
     9. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.
     10. Perform the parameter search "25 - SMTP READY - Service Desk E-Mailbox Password" and select the same;
     11. The parameter registration screen with the contents of the selected record will be displayed, in the value field, the password of the e-mail account;